J. J. Watt: Houston Texans Ring of Honor

-On June 12, 2023, the Houston Texans announced that Watt would be inducted into the Houston Texans Ring of Honor on Sunday, October 1, 2023, during the Texans game against the Pittsburgh Steelers.
+On June 12, 2023, the Texans announced that Watt would be inducted into the Houston Texans Ring of Honor on October 1.

 Arizona Cardinals

 2021

 On March 1, 2021, Watt signed a two-year, $28 million contract with the Arizona Cardinals, with $23 million guaranteed.
-Although #99 was retired by the Cardinals in honor of Marshall Goldberg, Goldberg's daughter Ellen gave Watt permission to wear it.
-In Week 7 against his former team, Watt suffered a shoulder injury in the 2nd quarter, but remained in the game.
+Although #99 was retired by the Cardinals in honor of Marshall Goldberg, Goldberg's daughter, Ellen, gave Watt permission to wear it.
+In Week 7 against his former team, Watt suffered a shoulder injury in the second quarter, but remained in the game.
 On October 27, it was revealed Watt would need season-ending shoulder surgery.
 He was placed on injured reserve on November 6, 2021.
 He was activated on January 17, 2022, for the Cardinals' Wild Card Round loss to the Los Angeles Rams.

 2022

 Despite experiencing atrial fibrillation on September 28, 2022, and having his heart shocked back in rhythm in a planned procedure the next day, Watt committed to play in Week 4.
 Watt announced on December 27 that he would retire at the end of the season.
-In his final game against the San Francisco 49ers, Watt recorded two sacks in the Cardinals' loss.
+In his final game against the San Francisco 49ers, Watt recorded two sacks in the 38–13 road loss.

-Watt finished his final season with 39 tackles, 18 tackles for loss, 12.5 sacks, and one forced fumble in 16 games played.
+Watt finished his final season with 39 tackles, 18 tackles for loss, 12.5 sacks, and a forced fumble in 16 games and starts.